aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 In the picture, you can see that we have a header across the top, a contact list on the left and a detail pane filling the rest of the space.
 We'll refer to the over-arching application structure, as the shell or layout of our app.
 Let's begin by putting that in place now.

 To begin, we're going to setup our `App` class by configuring it with a router.
 We want our browser history to reflect which contact in our list is selected, so we'll introduce a client-side router to handle the navigation from screen to screen.
-Replace the code in your `app{context.language.fileExtension}` with the following:
+Replace the code in your `app${context.language.fileExtension}` with the following:

 <code-listing heading="app${context.language.fileExtension}">
   <source-code lang="ES 2015/ES Next">